rgehrsitz/rex/docs/M5_TOOLING.md

 test-only JSON Schema validator against shared positive/negative source shapes.
 The parser additionally enforces UTF-8 byte limits, unique rule names, total node/ dependency limits and nesting bounds, which the generic schema does not express.

+## Partition readiness analysis

+`rexc partition-plan -rules rules.json` (or `-artifact rules.bytecode`) reports conservative connected rule/fact groups without running the rules.
+The report is advisory and does not enable concurrent workers.
+See the [M8.5 ownership analysis guide](M8_PARTITION_READINESS.md) for fields, exit codes, shared-state limitations and the remaining concurrency gates.